 - SPCA, Animal Lovers League, ACRES - Organisations that deal with animal welfare.
 Perfect for animal lovers!

 - Food From the Heart - One for those passionate to eradicate food wastage and poverty.
 Here, volunteers will be able to visit different bakeries to collect extra bread or distribute toys to children in need.
 A rewarding program indeed!

 - Samaritans of Singapore - If you're passionate about lending a listening ear to people in distress, this is the place for you.
 Volunteers at SOS Singapore will need to man their 24-hour suicide hotline.
 For more information on volunteering at SOS, click here.

 Don't forget: You can also beef up your University application through various part-time, contract, and temporary jobs.

-Consider shopping for interesting part-time, temporary, and contract positions through either your school's job portal.
+Consider shopping for interesting part-time, contract, and temporary jobs in Singapore, through either your school's job portal.
 You can find them below:

 - Singapore Poly Job Portal

 - Ngee Ann Poly Job Portal

 - Republic Poly Job Portal